 The City contribution to the California Public Employees Retirement System ("CalPERS"), an agent multiple-employer defined benefit pension plan for miscellaneous employees and a cost-sharing multiple-employer defined benefit plan for safety employees.
 CalPERS acts as a common investment and administrative agent for participating public entities within the State of California.
 Benefit provisions and all other requirements are established by state statute and City ordinance.
-The City allocates its pension liability internally to the stand-alone utilities on a cost-sharing basis.

 A full description of the pension plan regarding number of employees covered, benefit provisions, assumptions (for funding, but not accounting purposes), and membership information are listed in the June 30, 2022 Annual Actuarial Valuation Report.
 This report and CalPERS' audited financial statements are publicly available reports that can be obtained at CalPERS' website under Forms and Publications.